 The mood of the Early Childhood is that of reverence, festivity and gratitude as we engage in purposeful work and joyful play.

-Dandelion Preschool is an outdoor program serving children between the ages of 2 years 9 months and 4 1/2 years old.
-The Dandelion Preschool day runs from 8:30-1pm with no aftercare.
+Dandelion Preschool is an indoor and outdoor program serving children between the ages of 2 years 9 months and 4 1/2 years old.
+The Dandelion Preschool day runs from 8:30am-1pm (starting Fall 2021 with aftercare until 5:30pm).
 At Dandelion Preschool each day of the week is defined by its specific activity, be it bread-making, soup-making, painting and farm tasks.
 On arrival the children take great nourishment and pleasure in knowing what is in store for them and how the day will unfold.

 This strong experience of rhythm, warmth, and care at school in the very early years sets the children up for the next big adventure into Golden Bridges Kindergarten!